International Law

 How does the International Court of Justice differ from the International Criminal Court?

-The Hague has two international courts, but they have very different remits, explains a University of Melbourne expert
+The Hague has two international courts that deal with genocide, but they have very different remits

 Adjudicating international disputes

-International law expert and Laureate Professor Hilary Charlesworth is the first Australian woman elected as a judge of the International Court of Justice.
+International law expert and Laureate Professor Hilary Charlesworth has been elected as a judge of the International Court of Justice – the first Australian woman in the United Nations body

 What was achieved at COP26?

-With COP26 over, 1.5 °C may still be alive but it’s on life support, and the road from Glasgow remains an uphill climb warns a University of Melbourne expert.
+As the dust settles on the international climate negotiations at COP26, 1.5°C may still be alive but it’s on life support and the road from Glasgow remains an uphill climb

 How do you judge tough military decisions?